-At advanced level, you stop asking “did the line move?” and start asking “why did it move, and does that change my edge?”
-Line movement is information, but it’s not instruction.
-Pros read it like a story about the market’s beliefs, timing, and confidence — then decide if they still have value...
+At an advanced level, you stop asking “did the line move?” and start asking “why did it move, and does that change my edge?”
+Line movement is information, but it is not instruction.
+Pros read it as a story about what the market believes, when it gained confidence, and what it is reacting to...

 bettingdiscipline